Puffed LiPo Batteries - Oops!

 Some feel once a LiPo battery is showing any swelling whatsoever that won't go away, they are not safe to use and must be disposed of.

-Still, you are doing so at your own risk!
+Still, we are doing so at are own risk!

 When in doubt, send permanently puffed LiPo packs/cells to the LiPo *grave yard (once fully discharged).